 The Australian Bureau of Statistics (ABS) reports key labour statistics using ASGS structures.
-More information about the ASGS is available at https://www.abs.gov.au/geography.
+More information about the ASGS is available here.

 The ASGS provides a consistent framework to define boundaries that are broadly based on the concept of a functional area (an area within which people commute or travel to access services).
-It has five key levels, which in the 2016 ASGS (used in the 2016 Census) consisted of:
+It has five key levels, which in the 2021 ASGS (used in the 2021 Census) consisted of:

-- The basic building block, or 358,122 Mesh Blocks covering every part of the country - Mesh blocks combine to make up the 57,523 Statistical Area Level 1 level (SA1) regions - SA1s aggregate to 2,310 Statistical Area Level 2 (SA2) regions - SA2s aggregate to 107 Statistical Area Level 4 (SA4) regions - SA4s combine to cover all Australian states and territories.
+- The basic building block, or 368,286 Mesh Blocks covering every part of the country - Mesh blocks combine to make up the 61,845 Statistical Area Level 1 level (SA1) regions - SA1s aggregate to 2,473 Statistical Area Level 2 (SA2) regions - SA2s aggregate to 359 Statistical Area Level 3 (SA3) regions - SA3s aggregate to 108 Statistical Area Level 4 (SA4) regions - SA4s combine to cover all Australian states and territories.

-The hierarchy above covers all of Australia without gaps or overlaps, and also includes a number of "non-geographic" codes to take account of situations including off-shore areas, or people who do not have a usual address.
+The hierarchy above covers all of Australia without gaps or overlaps, and also includes a number of "non-geographic" codes to take account of situations including offshore areas, or people who do not have a usual address.